hstreamdb/docs/docs/en/guides/subscription.md

 Every subscription has to specify which stream to subscribe to, which means you have to make sure the stream to be subscribed has already been created.

+For the subscription name, please refer to the [guidelines to name a resource](./stream.md/#guidelines-to-name-a-resource)

 When creating a subscription, you can provide the attributes mentioned like
 this: